Chief Executive Officer // email@example.com

 Debbi joined Nevada Blind Children’s Foundation as the Family Advocate in 2018.
-Debbi is an RN Certified Case Manager with Masters in Health Administration with 30+ years experience as a case manager.
-She has resided in Las Vegas and has worked in a large trauma hospital as a case manager, a director of case management; military case manager at Nellis AFB and as a complex case manager for NV Medicaid FFS.
+Debbi is a RN and Certified Case Manager and she holds a MS in Health Administration with 30+ years of experience.
+While living in Las Vegas, Debbie has worked in a large trauma hospital as a case manager and director of case management, and as a military case manager at Nellis AFB.
+Debbie has also worked as a complex case manager for NV Medicaid FFS.
 She has also served the Girl Scouts as a board member, leader, service unit manager, Gold Alliance facilitator.

 Director of Finances & Facilities // email@example.com